richardanaya/staticflux/README.md

 **What is unidirectional data architecture and why should I care?**

-Unidirectional data architure is a pattern for creating web applications that is simpler and more performant.
-History many applications have used the concept of databinging and viewmodels as a primary pattern for application constructure.
-This has commonly been called in recent times flux, if you are new to flux, check out: http://fluxxor.com/what-is-flux.html
+Unidirectional data architure is a pattern for creating web applications that is simpler and can be more performant with some view technologies (particularly React).
+This has commonly been called in recent times as flux, if you are new to flux, check out: http://fluxxor.com/what-is-flux.html

 **What is Rx and why should I care?**
 Rx is a powerful paradigm for performing operations on data streams that are extremely common.
 It is an attempt to identify extremely common operations that are done all the time and provide a library that can accomplish them easily.
+(Example: how do you filter down a giant nested dictionary structure into just the data you care about, how do you program autocomplete and all its various states and considerations in a concise manner)

 You might imagine Rx as the Observer patter on steroids, but it's augmentations can allow for extremely powerful and concise expressions.